 Delay in VAT payment

-Failure in displaying the prices of goods inclusive of VAT
+Failure to display the prices of goods inclusive of VAT

 Voluntary disclosure form

-In the case of any error in the filing of VAT returns or omission of an entry, businesses are required to submit a voluntary disclosure form (VDF).
-A fixed penalty of AED3,000.0 is imposed on the businesses while submitting the voluntary VAT disclosure for the first time and AED5,000.0 for all the subsequent times.
+In the event of any error in the filing of VAT returns or omission of an entry, businesses must submit a voluntary disclosure form (VDF).

 Failure to issue tax invoice and a tax credit note

-Suppliers must submit the relevant tax invoice or tax credit note to the customer who will be finally responsible for VAT payment.
-If the supplier fails to do so, FTA imposes a fine of AED5,000.0 for each such failure.
-In the case of incorrect tax invoices, FTA imposes a fine of AED5,000.0.
+Suppliers must also submit the relevant tax invoice or tax credit note to the customer while taking accountability for VAT payment.
+Moreover, if the supplier fails to do so, FTA imposes a fine of AED5,000.0 for each such failure.
+For incorrect tax invoices, the FTA also imposes an AED5,000.0 fine.

 In addition, there are many other penalty situations as follows:

-- If a business fails to inform the FTA regarding any changes in tax records, fine is AED5,000.0 for the first violation and AED15,000.0 for the subsequent ones
+- For example, if a business fails to inform the FTA regarding any changes in tax records.
+The fine is AED5,000.0 for the first violation and AED15,000.0 for the subsequent ones.

-- If a business fails to notify the FTA of the applicable tax based on the margin, the fine amount is AED2,500.0
+- Assume that a business fails to notify the FTA of the applicable tax based on the margin.
+In this case, the penalty amount is AED2,500.0.

-- If a business does not comply with the relevant requirements of electronic tax invoices and tax credit notes, FTA imposes a fine of AED5,000.0 per contravention
+- Businesses that do not comply with the relevant requirements related to electronic tax invoices and tax credit notes will have to pay an AED5,000.0 fine for each violation.

-- If a business has to transfer goods in designated zones and violates the mandatory compliance with the procedures, FTA imposes a penalty of the higher of AED50,000.0 or 50% of the tax amount, which is unpaid because of the violation
+- Consider a business that has to transfer goods in designated zones.
+For any violation of the mandatory compliance procedures, the FTA imposes an AED50,000.0 penalty or 50% of the tax amount, whichever is higher.

-- A business failing to notify FTA of the legal representative appointed by the deadline date, the legal representative has to pay a fine of AED20,000.0
+- A business that fails to notify the FTA of the appointed legal representative by the deadline date will result in the representative paying an AED20,000.0 fine.

-Businesses may violate VAT-related requirements and hence, invite fines and penalties in these various situations.
-Therefore, you must be careful of these situations and remain up-to-date with all the deadlines and submission requirements to save your business from the penalties.
-It will be a wise decision to hire an expert VAT consultant in UAE to comply with the requirements.
+Businesses may also violate VAT-related requirements and invite fines and penalties in these various situations.
+Therefore, you must be careful of these situations and remain up-to-date with all the deadlines and submission requirements.
+Moreover, it saves your business from the penalties.
+Thus, hiring an expert VAT consultant in UAE is wise to comply with the requirements.